scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 Relevant ticket: https://github.com/pshirshov/izumi-r2/issues/230
 @@@

-Implicits are managed like any other class, to make them available for summoning, declare them inside a module:
+Implicits are managed like any other class.
+To make them available for summoning, declare them in a module:

 ```scala
 import cats.Monad